GEBIT/terraform-provider-gsolaceclustermgr/README.md

 This provider uses [Go modules](https://github.com/golang/go/wiki/Modules).
 Please see the Go documentation for the most up to date information about using Go modules.

-To add a new dependency `github.com/author/dependency` to your Terraform provider:

 ```shell
 go get github.com/author/dependency
 go mod tidy